From: Boise, ID, USA

-The band scored another big hit with 'Kicks' peaking at #4 in early 1966 and appeared regularly in the U.S. on national television, most notably on Dick Clark's Where the Action Is.
+The band scored another big hit with 'Kicks', peaking at #4 in early 1966, and also appeared regularly on U.S. national television, most notably on Dick Clark's Where the Action Is.
+The group issued their first LP (Midnight Ride) in the spring of '66, which includes 'Kicks' along with the first release of the Boyce & Hart penned '(I'm Not Your) Steppin' Stone', which of course became a huge hit for the Monkees later that year.
 In November, 1966, the band garnered another smash with the Barry Mann and Cynthia Weil penned 'Hungry' (peaking at #6) and also appeared on the popular Batman TV series, performing a few little ditties, including 'Yankee Doodle' with the Penguin on vocals in the episode 'Hizzonner the Penguin'.
 The Raiders also had an endorsement deal with the Vox Amplifier Company through its U.S. distributor, the Thomas Organ Co., with Revere using the Vox Continental combo organ and Volk occasionally playing the Vox Phantom IV bass.
 When performing, the entire band was plugged into Vox Super Beatle amplifiers and was reported to be the first major act in history to tour with all members amplified, including horn playing sidemen.
 When Levin left the group in 1966 to join the National Guard, he was replaced by Jim Valley (guitar), another Northwest musician the Raiders had met during their days playing the Portland and Seattle music circuits.
 Valley was dubbed "Harpo" by the other Raiders due to a vague resemblance to the famous Marx brother.
 Other hits from this period included 'The Great Airplane Strike' (#20), 'Good Thing' (#4), and 'Him Or Me – What's It Gonna Be?' (#5).

 In mid 1967, with three gold albums to their credit, the Raiders were Columbia's top-selling rock group, prompting their Greatest Hits LP to be one of two releases selected by the label's president, Clive Davis, to test a higher price point for albums expected to be particularly popular (the second record being Bob Dylan's Greatest Hits).
 At the height of the group's popularity however, Valley, Volk, and Smith decided rather abruptly to leave the fold.
 The split happened for a number of reasons: among them their feeling that the group was being stifled from evolving into a more cohesive, creative team; feeling upset over being replaced by studio musicians on recordings, and finally being frustrated with a continued teen-oriented direction while a more serious, progressive style of rock music was rapidly emerging all around them.
 The first to exit was Valley, who embarked on a solo career, paving the way for former guitarist Levin to rejoin and finish the band's spring of 1967 tour.
 The last appearance of Volk and Smith with the Raiders was then scheduled to transpire on The Ed Sullivan Show.
 Revere however, was still stewing over the mass exodus, and somehow now blamed Levin for instigating the departures.
 It unfortunately all came to a boil when the group showed up at the Ed Sullivan Theater to perform together for the very last time, but Revere singled out Levin and refused to allow him to play.
 Unbeknownst to the rest of the group, Revere had secretly hired a new guitarist (Freddy Weller) to perform that night, but despite this rather low blow, Levin held no grudges and actually helped Weller with the chords to the songs during rehearsal, and then watched from the wings as the Raiders made their one and only appearance playing Sullivan's show on April 30, 1967.
 About a month later, Volk and Smith left as planned, subsequently rejoining the previously ousted Levin to form another band called Brotherhood.
 To reconstruct the Raiders, Revere brought in Charlie Coe (bass), who had briefly played guitar for the group in 1963, and also Joe Correro, Jr. (drums).